mdeherdt/UA-AI-MDH/gradedProjects/Project2/report.md

 ## Notes

-If you used handwritten derivations or additional files, ensure they are readable and referenced explicitly in this report.
+I used handwritten calculations for the exact probabilities in Q2 and Q3.
+The derivations are included in the attached PDF files respectively `BN_Q2.pdf` and `BN_Q3.pdf` For Q4, I analyzed the network structure to determine d-separation and active paths.

 ---